 Do you have a stainless steel water bottle?
 We are encouraging everyone to bring a reusable water bottle or to purchase a 100% food grade stainless steel water bottle, and there are many online that you can purchase.

 We want to make serious reductions on the volume of plastic bottles onsite and water bottles are a brilliant place to start.
-In our Deluxe packages we will only provide canned water, which is 100% recycle-able.

 The events you attend with us are annual events, in some cases that land is only used for a few weeks of the year, and the remaining is their for the wildlife and nature.
 Don't drop your waste, this is not your environment, you are here for a few days and nature should be respected, not taken for granted.